-Read more: You can read a more detailed review of the best bags for travel in my related post here.
+You can read a more detailed review of the best carry on luggage for every trip type and The Best Travel Backpacks

 What I pack: Eaglecreek Packing Cubes with Compression

-Packing tip: I travel out with the cubes not compressed so my clothes don’t crease too much.
+Packing tip: I travel outbound with the cubes not compressed so my clothes don’t crease too much.
 I compress for the way home giving me extra space for souvenirs.

 Yes, it’s nice to have the brown sandals for your white dress and the black heels for those cute shorts and the…list goes on.
 But you have to curb yourself because shoes take up a lot of bag space.
 These days I take one pair of everyday shoes (boots in winter, sandals in summer), a pair of folding ballerina flats, and running shoes for any outdoor activities.

 What I pack: Birkenstock sandals (summer), a pair of sturdy boots I keep re-buying from M&S (winter), butterfly twist ballerinas and a light pair of Asics.